andrebianchessi/msc/thesis/chapters/04_methods.md

 As seen in @sec:ega-complexity, for E-GA evaluating each candidate solution in the Genetic Algorithm has a complexity of $O(t \cdot m^2)$.

-Thus, we see that the models can easily be much faster to evaluate that the explicit time integration (so long as $n \cdot ModelEvalDiscretization \cdot TimeDiscretization < t \cdot m^2$), but the cost of their training ($O(s \cdot m \cdot n \cdot TimeDiscretization)$) is definitely non-trivial and might not be worth the faster speed in evaluating each candidate solution.
+Thus, we see that the models can easily be much faster to evaluate than the explicit time integration (so long as $n \cdot ModelEvalDiscretization \cdot TimeDiscretization < t \cdot m^2$), but the cost of their training ($O(s \cdot m \cdot n \cdot TimeDiscretization)$) is definitely non-trivial and might not be worth the faster speed in evaluating each candidate solution.